johannschopplich/kirbyup/README.md

 #### `.env` Files

-kirbyup (thanks to Vite) uses [dotenv](https://github.com/motdotla/dotenv) to load additional environment variables from the following files in your [environment directory](/config/#envdir):
+kirbyup (thanks to Vite) uses [dotenv](https://github.com/motdotla/dotenv) to load additional environment variables from the following files in your plugin's root directory:

 ```
 .env                # loaded in all cases